DBZoo - Talent without discipline is like an Octopus on rollerskates.

-xAP Plugboard (script engine)
+xAP Plugboard (V1 script engine)

-Whilst developing the hah project I noticed there was an architectural component that would simplify the interactions between xAP compliant devices and daemons.
+Whilst developing the HAH project I noticed there was an architectural component that would simplify the interactions between xAP compliant devices and daemons.
 I call this the plug-board.

 Consider the following use cases: